 The patents in-licensed by the Company from MIT pursuant to the MIT License claim inventions created by, among others, Dr. Langer, one of the Company's directors.
 Pursuant to MIT's policy on the ownership, distribution and commercial development of MIT technology, or the MIT Policy, inventors of intellectual property invented at MIT, including the inventors of patents licensed to the Company under the MIT License, are entitled to a portion of the net royalty income derived by MIT from such inventions, but not amounts received by MIT from the sale of common stock previously issued by the Company to MIT pursuant to the MIT License.
 Accordingly, pursuant to the MIT Policy, Dr. Langer is entitled to receive a portion of the amounts the Company pays to MIT under the MIT License, including the Astellas Royalty Payment and future milestone payments or royalties, if any, that the Company may receive pursuant to the Astellas Agreement.
 Accordingly, Dr. Langer received \$1,980 from MIT under the MIT Policy during the year ended December 31, 2020.
-Dr. Langer did not receive any payments in the six months ended June 30, 2021.
+Dr. Langer received \$6 from MIT under the MIT Policy during the three and nine months ended September 30, 2021.